 Take a Reno RV trip for the win.

-Nestled in the foothills of the Sierra Madre, within striking distance of Lake Tahoe and the historical sights of Virginia City, Reno goes by the moniker “the Biggest Little City in the World.”
+Nestled in the foothills of the Sierra Nevada range, within striking distance of Lake Tahoe and the historical sights of Virginia City, Reno goes by the moniker “the Biggest Little City in the World.”
 Famous for its casinos, Reno found its vocation as the gambling capital of the United States until Las Vegas stole its thunder and took center stage as America’s capital of sin in the late 1950s.

 Still, Reno endures with a charm all its own.
 With a handful of excellent museums, an incredible range of outdoor recreation on its doorstep and the new MidTown District Reno cast as a booming arts center, Reno is coming into its own as a lifestyle city.
 Reno also plays exuberant host to a medley of annual events with titillating titles, including the Hot August Nights classic car convention and the Street Vibrations Fall Rally motorcycle frenzy.

 Truckee River Arts District

 On the banks of Reno’s scenic Truckee River, the Truckee River Arts District is the place where art thrives.
 The district is divided into two sections, each with its own vibe and appeal.
 The north end of Reno’s Riverwalk District is awash with galleries, cafés, restaurants and a movie theater.
 Running through it all, Reno’s acclaimed Truckee River Whitewater Park entices kayakers and rafters.